 We have not previously been required to comply with requirements of the Sarbanes-Oxley Act, including the internal control evaluation and certification requirements of Section 404 of that statute, and we will not be required to comply with all of those requirements until after we have been subject to the reporting requirements of the Exchange Act for a specified period of time.
 Accordingly, we have not determined whether or not our existing internal controls over financial reporting systems comply with Section 404.
-The process of determining whether internal controls over financial reporting comply with Section 404 will divert internal resources and will take a significant amount of time, effort and expense to complete.
+However, we have restated the historical combined financial statements of the KKR Group contained in this prospectus.
+The restatement related primarily to the accounting for management fees for years prior to 2002, for which certain aspects of our management agreements were not taken into consideration.
+Also, we restated the condensed combined statement of cash flows for the quarter ended March 31, 2007 relating to the presentation of non-cash distributions.
+The restatement of our combined financial statements and any actions that we subsequently take will be factors to be considered when we determine whether our internal controls over financial reporting comply with Section 404.
+In the future, we may discover other areas of our internal control that need improvement.
+The internal control evaluation required by Section 404 will divert internal resources and will take a significant amount of time, effort and expense to complete.
 If it is determined that we are not in compliance with Section 404, we will be required to implement remedial procedures and re-evaluate our internal control over financial reporting.
 We may experience higher than anticipated operating expenses as well as higher independent auditor and consulting fees during the implementation of these changes and thereafter.
 Further, we may need to hire additional qualified personnel in order for us to comply with Section 404.
-If we are unable to implement any necessary changes effectively or efficiently, our operations, financial reporting or financial results could be adversely affected and we could obtain an adverse report on internal controls from our independent registered public accountants.
+If we are unable to implement any necessary changes effectively or efficiently, our operations, financial reporting o be adversely affected and we could obtain an adverse report on internal controls from our independent registered public accountants.